 I know Jesus was not disinterested in people, but sometimes it felt as though He was.
-He had an amazing ability to be released from people’s manipulations and drama.
+He had a fantastic ability to release Himself from people’s manipulations and drama.
 People had no power over Him.

 There was nothing people possessed that He needed.
-If you are a full cup then there is no room for anything else.
+If you are a full cup, there is no room for anything else.
 The Savior’s cup was full and overflowing (Psalm 23:5).
-If the person you’re caring for has something you want, then they will control you.
+If the person you’re caring for has something you want, they will control you.

-If this is how you struggle, then the first step in the process of grace appropriation is to admit (confess) that what you want from others has ensnared your heart.
-Confess your sin to the LORD (1 John 1:7-10).
+If this is how you struggle, the first step in the process of grace appropriation is to admit (confess) that what you want from others has ensnared your heart.
+Confess your sin to the Lord (1 John 1:7-10).
 Tell Him how this problem has weakened your faith.
-Though Jesus was not sinning, He was overwhelmed.
-His response was to get help from His Father (Luke 22:42).
+When Jesus became overwhelmed, His response was to get help from His Father (Luke 22:42).

-Jesus knew what was right and wrong and that is where He drew the line.
+Jesus knew what was right and wrong, and that is where He drew the line.
 If anyone wanted to have a relationship with Him, they knew where they could find Him.
 They knew where He stood.
+This posture put the onus for change on them, not Jesus.

-This put the onus for change on them.
-If they wanted to hang with Jesus, then they came to where He was.
-This was not arrogance or stubbornness on His part.
-If you’re trying to walk in holiness, while shunning that which is evil (Job 1:1), then stand your ground.
-If others do not want to walk with you, then let them go the way they believe they should go (Isaiah 30:21).
+If they wanted to hang with Jesus, they came to where He was.
+This attitude was not arrogance or stubbornness on His part.
+If you’re trying to walk in holiness, while shunning that which is evil (Job 1:1), stand your ground.
+If others do not want to walk with you, let them go the way they believe they should go (Isaiah 30:21).

-- Joshua 24:15 – Joshua was not arrogant when he drew the line in the sand by letting people know where he and his house stood.
+- Joshua 24:15 – Joshua was not arrogant when he drew a line in the sand by letting people know where he and his house stood.